 There is no single structure that works best in all cases and the structure will continuously change as the organization grows and evolves with emphasis shifting from one dimension to another as circumstances dictate.
 In most cases an organization will initially choose a function-based organizational structure that divides work activities into functional groups such as research and development, production, sales and marketing, finance and administration (including human resources).
 As the organization grows it will shift the primary dimension of its structure to products or markets, either geographic or customer-based, through creation of divisions for each key product line or market.
 Other structures based on two or more of the dimensions—matrix or hybrid—may be used in appropriate cases when the activities of the organization have expanded into multiple product lines and/or markets.

-The Sustainable Entrepreneur’s Library of Resources for Organizational Design consists of eight Parts.
+The Sustainable Entrepreneur’s Library of Resources for Organizational Design consists of five Parts.
 Part I provides a brief introduction to the theory and study of organizations, sometimes referred to as organizational studies.
 The field of organizational studies is based on pursuing a better understanding of the structured processes that emerge within organizations to guide how the members interact with one another to pursue their mutually agreed goals and objectives.
 Among the key topics covered in this Part are popular definitions of the term “organizations” and theories regarding the purposes of organizations; how organizations create value for the members of the organization and society as a whole; descriptions of the various internal and external stakeholders of an organization, including a review of their contributions and expectations; the fundamental elements of organizational management, including structure, culture, design and environmental factors; an overview of the academic foundations for organizational studies; a description of some of the key determinants of organizational effectiveness; an introduction to popular methods for measuring organizational effectiveness; and a discussion of networks and alliances.
+Part I also describes various issues that organizations must address as they seek to identify and manage the inevitable challenges that will arise as they grow and mature and the environment in which they operate changes.
+In addition, Part I includes an extensive discussion of the important “culture-free/culture-bound debate” which has been succinctly summarized as follows: “[d]o countries at approximately the same stage of industrial development, and having similar industrial structures, adopt the same approach to the organization and management of their institutions?
+Or are their distinctive cultural heritages sufficiently entrenched to mean that each society fashions its own unique administrative philosophy?”
+The Part identifies and describes various typologies of organizational structures that have been suggested for use in making comparisons across national or culture borders.
+The Part also discusses various studies that have been conducted regarding organizational structures in various developed countries.
+Finally, Part I discusses how organizations are structures in developing countries.

 Part II provides a brief introduction to organizational design and identifies and briefly describes the factors and issues that must be considered in designing, implementing and maintaining an effective organizational structure that is properly aligned with the strategy and culture of the organization.
 The Part describes several well-known models of the organizational design process and the key elements of those models including strategy, structure, business processes and lateral linkages, compensation and reward systems, culture and human resource management.
 The Part discusses how organizational design fits within organizational theory and explains why the design process is an important determinant of the competitiveness of an organization.
 The Part also includes a description of the information processing model of organizational design to illustrate how changes in organizational strategy, and the way in which the organization and its members must collect and process information, impact the other elements of organizational design.
 Separate chapters in the Part provide introductions to the relationship between organizational design and technology, the steps that need to be taken by top management to integrate organizational design into creating and exploiting the firm’s core competencies and competitive advantages and issues that should be considered when incorporating sustainability into organizational design.